express-in-code-game/excode-design/zz-materials/docs/git-forkflow.md

   - now some more patches like that happen to upstream/main and now our `fork/lab` does not have the code, only fork/main does (because it's a mirror)
   - on branch fork/lab we do actual git merge with mereg commit: git merge upstream/main or origin/main, adding all the changes from upstream reapo into our branch and creating an extra merge commit
 - that allows to take changes from upstream into lab
-- and to go from lab to upstream, we go rebase,squash again</s>
+- and to go from lab to upstream, we go rebase,squash again

 ## ~~DeathStarGame forkflow~~

-- <s>`upstream` - is the source of the project, the https://github.com/DeathStarGame/DeathStarGame
+- `upstream` - is the source of the project, the https://github.com/DeathStarGame/DeathStarGame
 - fork, create your `fork/lab` branch, commit at your pace but with respect: lab is our space as contirbutors, history of lab branch matters for consistency of links, so rebase wisely and as you go
 - `fork/main` is a mirror of DeathStarGame repo, it is the actual fork
 - `fork/lab` should have a `lab` directory or other that do not collide with any dirs or files inside `upstream/main` repo, and commits should be separate for both (so that during rebase we can pick only non-lab, actually valuable commits)